dresende/node-orm2/Readme.md

 The cache can be configured to expire after a period of time by passing in a number instead of a boolean.
 The number will be considered the cache timeout in seconds (you can use floating point).

+**Note**: One exception about Caching is that it won't be used if an instance is not saved.
+For example, if you fetch a Person and then change it, while it doesn't get saved it won't be passed from Cache.

 ## Creating Items

 ### Model.create(items, cb)